resilar/sqleet/README.md

 `key`, `salt` and `header`.

 Parameters `salt` and `header` expect 16-byte strings as inputs (shorter strings are zero-padded to 16 bytes).
-The KDF salt is stored in the first 16 bytes of the database file if `header` is undefined.
-Otherwise the value of `header` overwrites the first 16 bytes, effectively hiding the KDF salt from the database file.

-When the default PBKDF2-HMAC-SHA256 KDF is disabled with `kdf=none`, URI parameter `key` (and PRAGMAs `key` and `rekey`) accepts a 32-byte string that becomes the *master* encryption key which is normally derived by the KDF from the given key.
-This allows the users of the library to take full control of the key derivation process if needed.
+The `header` string is stored in the first 16 bytes of the database file (`header` defaults to `salt` value if undefined).
+If `kdf=none`, then the default PBKDF2-HMAC-SHA256 is disabled and `key` accepts accepts a 32-byte string that becomes the *master* encryption key which is normally derived from the key by the KDF.
+This ultimately allows the user of the library to take full control of the key derivation process.

+Parameters `skip` and `page_size` override compile-time `SKIP_HEADER_BYTES` value and `PRAGMA page_size` value, respectively.

+Changing URI settings of an existing database can be accomplished with `VACUUM INTO` (introduced in SQLite 3.27.0) by giving new URI parameter values in the `INTO` filename.
+For example, `VACUUM INTO 'file:skipped.db?skip=24'` vacuums the current main database to file `skipped.db` with `skip` set to 24.
+Other URI settings, including the encryption key, are inherited from the main database (unless `key` parameter is specified, in which case default values are used for any unspecified parameters).
+However, `page_size` of an existing database cannot be currently changed due to limitations in SQLite3 code.

-Erroneus parameters (e.g., unsupported input length or otherwise bad input) cause the opening of the database to fail with a non-zero SQLite3 error code.
+Erroneus parameters (e.g., unsupported value or otherwise bad input) cause the opening (or vacuuming) of the database to fail with a non-zero SQLite3 error code.

 Android/iOS support